the-coding-owl/easy-navigation/README.md

   </ul>
 </nav>
 ```
 To determine where the main navigation begins, you need to add a page-record of type `Main Navigation` into your pagetree and build up your menu as sub-pages of this page.
 You can add as many pages as you like.
 The default level of depth for the main navigation is 2, for every other navigation 1.
-You can change the depth by changing the TypoScript constant `plugin.tx_easynavigation.settings.main.levels`, have a look into the `constants.txt` for more information on how to configure the navigation menus.
+You can change the depth by changing the TypoScript constant `plugin.tx_easynavigation.settings.main.levels`, have a look into the `constants.typoscript` for more information on how to configure the navigation menus.
 The breadcrumb navigation generates a trail of links of the pages that are located up in the pagetree as a sort of "back navigation".
 It can only be configured to exclude certain pages from being included in the navigation.
 The language navigation is generated from the `sys_language`-records, located on the root page of the TYPO3 instance (pid 0).
 It takes the records and generates links to the current page in the fitting language.
 A fluid template of this navigation could look like this:
 ```